Feature #884

 History

-#1 Updated by Elmer de Looff almost 12 years ago
+#1 Updated by Elmer de Looff over 12 years ago

 What this would require is a way of providing arguments to template tag functions.
 This is possible, but introduces some problems with optional named arguments, which need to be parsed, as well as all sorts of characters that might occur in the argument.
 Simple numerics are easy, but strings are significantly trickier to handle in the regex and processing code.